W. Lucy & Co.

 Lucy Group Ltd, formerly W. Lucy & Co.
 Ltd, is a privately owned international group headquartered in Oxford, England.
 The company's origins date back more than 200 years when its principal business was manufacturing metal castings.
-Since then the business has evolved and steadily expanded into a group comprising four distinct business units.
-The group operates in 8 countries, from 16 locations, employing over 1,200 people.
+Since then, the business has evolved and steadily expanded into a group comprising three distinct business units: Lucy Electric; Lucy Controls; and Lucy Real Estate.

+Lucy Electric designs and manufactures intelligent medium and low voltage electric switchgear (primary and secondary power distribution) products and solutions, with features such as remote operation and monitoring.
+The business also provides electric vehicle (EV) charging infrastructure solutions including substations and feeder pillars.